Whales1992/sample-template-form/README.md

 A sample implementation of the <BankDeets /> component
-* To install: npm install bankdeets
+* To install: npm install bankdeets# sample-template-form